Why did France give US the Statue of Liberty?

 The monument was to pay homage not only to a century of American democracy but also to the liberation of African American slaves.
 This monument was to be an ode to liberty and freedom.

-By 1870, sculptor Frederic Auguste Bartholdi had been chosen to create designs.
+By 1870, sculptor Frederic Auguste Bartholdi had been chosen to create designs for the Statue of Liberty.

 The design we all know and love today was most likely based in part on the statue Bartholdi had previously proposed for the opening of the Suez Canal.

-This landmark sculpture had the unexpected consequence of rekindling the cool relationship that had formed between France and the United States in the century following American independence.
+This landmark sculpture unexpectedly rekindled the cool relationship that had formed between France and the United States in the century following American independence

-To fund the creation, movement, and mounting of the statue, Labuolate and Bartholdi created the Franco-American union, which raised 600,00 francs and 100,000 dollars to construct Lady Liberty.
+To fund the creation, movement, and mounting of the Statue of Liberty, Laboulaye and Bartholdi created the Franco-American union, which raised 600,000 francs and 100,000 dollars to construct Lady Liberty.

 Honoring Old Alliances